gvwilson/sensibleadventures/gleam/gleam.md

 Gleam sat in the dark beside the skeleton of Sparkle's father, with the heavy silver belt buckle in his hand.
 It was supposed to have been Sparkle's...
-And Granna Shimmer never got to go on a bike ride with her father...
+And Grandma Shimmer never got to go on a bike ride with her father...
 He took a deep breath.
 Sometimes knowledge was as strong as gravity...

 "All right," Gleam said.
-"But this time, I'm going to tell Granna Shimmer where I'm going."
+"But this time, I'm going to tell Grandma Shimmer where I'm going."

 ## Chapter 17 ----------

-Granna Shimmer wasn't home, so Gleam left her a note. *Dear Granna*, it said, *The robot came back.
+Grandma Shimmer wasn't home, so Gleam left her a note. *Dear Grandma*, it said, *The robot came back.
 We are going to town to get the other robots to help us.* He hesitated.
 Should he tell her what had happened with the teacher?
 Gleam tapped his writing pin against the leaf for a